 Cracking Your Own Corn

 If you grow your own corn, it is possible to make cracked corn.
 After the corn is harvested, it should be thoroughly dried on the cob.
 Once dry, the corn can be shelled, removing the kernels from the cob.
-The kernels should then be ground in a grain grinder on a coarse, large setting.
+The kernels should then be ground in a grain grinder on a course, large setting.
 If no grinder is available, the dried kernels can be cracked by placing small quantities into a plastic zip bag and using a hammer to gently fracture them into pieces.
 Uncracked, dried kernels can also be included in birdseed mixes but will only be attractive to larger birds such as jays or turkeys.

 If you have a large quantity of dried corn you plan to crack for birdseed, it is best to store the corn on whole cobs, as it will last longer.
 Whole cobs can also be made available for squirrels and chipmunks, and large birds such as jays or grackles may peck at dried corn on cobs.